317:2-3-10. Provider complaint system and appeal requests

 (K) Any other information required by state or federal statute or regulation, by contract, or by contract-related manual.

-(d) The MCE will operate an appeals process whereby a provider may request an appeal of a reconsideration resolution when the underlying matter is based on the MCE's provider audit findings, for-cause or immediate termination of the provider agreement, or a denied claim.
+(d) The CE and DBM will operate an appeals process whereby a provider may request an appeal of a reconsideration resolution when the underlying matter is based on the CE or DBM's provider audit findings or for-cause or immediate termination of the provider agreement.

 (1) Request for appeal.
-The MCE will require the provider to submit a request for appeal in writing within thirty (30) calendar days after the provider receives notice reconsideration resolution.
+The CE and DBM will require the provider to submit a request for appeal in writing within thirty (30) calendar days after the provider receives notice reconsideration resolution.

 (2) Panel review.
-The MCE will conduct the appeal through a panel review including a hearing and review of the request, all related and available documents, and all documents created for or used in connection with the request for reconsideration.
+The CE and DBM will conduct the appeal through a panel review including a hearing and review of the request, all related and available documents, and all documents created for or used in connection with the request for reconsideration.

-(A) The panel will consist of three (3) or five (5) reviewers, who are employees or officers of the MCE.
+(A) The panel will consist of three (3) or five (5) reviewers, who are employees or officers of the CE and DBM.

 (B) Panel members will not have been directly involved with the reconsideration desk review and will not be a subordinate of someone involved directly with the reconsideration desk review.